ykxxx/MONEY-ASAP/index.md

 <summary><b>Data Manipulation for KNN, Decision Tree, and Random Forest</b></summary>
 <br>
 <p>
-In this section, we closely examined the dataset and applied dimension reduction (clustering), refined classification, data cleaning, regularization, further EDA of distribution, factorization etc. where appropriate.
+In this section, we closely examined the dataset and applied dimension reduction (clustering), refined classification, data cleaning, further EDA of distribution, factorization where appropriate.
 </p>

 </details>